top of page

 Custom Toasts & Speeches by Hollywood Screenwriters

-A link to an article on InsideHook about Tinseltown Toasts and their great speeches and ghostwriter
+A link to a feature article on InsideHook about Tinseltown Toasts's incredible speeches and ghostwriting

 A link to Goop recommending Tinseltown Toasts for speeches as a gift